SpenceKonde/megaTinyCore/README.md

 Move to default pins:
 > PORTMUX.CTRLB&=~(1<<SPI0);

+To maximize the accuracy of the baud rate, from the Tools -> Voltage for UART Baud menu, select whether the voltage is closer to 5v or 3v - the factory calibration supplies an oscillator error adjustment for the purpose of UART baud calculation for 5v and 3v, and using the right one will produce a baud rate closer to the target value.
+That said, testing has indicated that either setting is almost always good enough.

 Note: The UART Serial option selected when you do "burn bootloader" for an Optiboot board definition is the serial port that the uploaded bootloaded will use.
 You may freely change this when compiling/uploading sketches to use the other pins - the pins used by the bootloader will only change when you do "burn bootloader". **If this is your first time bootloading the board in question, and you want to turn UPDI into a Reset pin, burn bootloader first with the UPDI pin left as UPDI, so you can verify that, with the desired UART option, the bootloader really does try to use the pins you want it to - before you turn UPDI into reset and render the part unprogrammable.**